Fourth of July, Gulfport, FL

-I am a master class instructor at the Chautauqua Institution and have taught at Carnegie Mellon University, Western Kentucky University's Mountain Workshop, the Sundance Photographic Workshops and Southern Illinois University Carbondale’s “South of 64” Workshop and Pittsburgh Filmmakers.
+I have been a master class instructor at the Chautauqua Institution and I have taught at Carnegie Mellon University, Western Kentucky University's Mountain Workshop, the Sundance Photographic Workshops and Southern Illinois University Carbondale’s “South of 64” Workshop and Pittsburgh Filmmakers.

 I have a BFA in Visual Communications from Ohio University.